2forksand9spoons

 Milk pouring into pudding mix.

-Step 3: Next, Pour the ingredients for the pumpkin pudding layer in a bowl, then, whisk thoroughly until the mixture is smooth.
+Step 3: Next, Pour the ingredients for the pumpkin pudding layer in a bowl, and whisk thoroughly until the mixture is smooth.

 Crushed cookies and pumpkin spice pudding in a clear dish.

-Step 4: Put your pumpkin pudding mixture over top of the crumbled cookies and add the rest of the crumbled cookies to the top.
+Step 4: Put the pumpkin pudding mixture over top of the crumbled cookies and add the rest of the crumbled cookies to the top.

 Ghosts in the graveyard in a glass dish.